 - How did they adjust after the camps were closed?

-The Gilder Lehrman article, From Citizen to Enemy: The Tragedy of Japanese Internment (Julie Des Jardins), will explain the historical facts related to these lyrics.
-Fear of the Japanese Americans committing espionage was rampant, and that was a reason given for imprisoning these people.
-During the course of the war, ten people were convicted of spying for Japan, but all were white.
+Fear of the Japanese Americans committing espionage was rampant, which was a reason for imprisoning these people.
+However, only ten people were convicted of spying for Japan during the war, and all were white.

-- How would you feel about working and fighting for a country that has just forced your family to give up their home, career, and lifestyle , because they thought you could not be trusted?
+- How would you feel about working and fighting for a country that had forced your family to give up their home, career, and lifestyle because they thought you could not be trusted?

 Near the end of December 1945, all internment camps except for Tule Lake Segregation Center were closed.
 It was shut down in March of 1946.